amidaleet/Xfile/README.md

 Not setup needed!

-For example in CI pipeline it can be called as bash script file, without alias.
+For example in CI pipeline it can be called as executable file by path, without alias.
 ```sh
 ./Xfile run_my_task
 ```